We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Late payment fee of up to $25

-College Ave has a prequalification tool to allow borrowers to see the loan terms they’re eligible for with only a soft credit check.
-If you do decide to apply for a loan, the process is quick and simple — taking just a few minutes.
+Like many lenders, College Ave has a prequalification tool to allow borrowers to see the loan terms they’re eligible for with only a soft credit check.
+If you do decide to apply for a loan, the lender says the application and approval process takes just three minutes.

 While College Ave doesn’t charge origination fees, you will be charged a fee for late payments.